-Yotta Savings is a fintech that offers an alternative interest rate structure on savings.
-Yotta was founded in Oct of 2019 by Adam Moelis and Ben Doyle.
+Yotta is a fintech that offers an alternative interest rate structure on savings.
+Yotta was founded in October of 2019 by Adam Moelis and Ben Doyle.
 It's based in New York City.
 The company has raised $16.6 million through a Series A round.

 Yotta's business model was inspired by the UK's Premium Bonds program.
 In 1956, the UK government started selling bonds that didn't pay any interest.
 Instead, bondholders were entered into a lottery-like system to win cash prizes.
 While Yotta follows the Premium Bonds model, it uses a slightly different setup since Yotta does pay a small amount of interest on deposits.